P5vc/ServerConfigurations/README.md

 Priveasy currently uses [aviary.sh](https://github.com/team-video/aviary.sh "aviary.sh") to configure its servers.
 However, for our use case, a custom installation script is needed.

-When we set up a new Priveasy server, we so a fresh install of Ubuntu Server 20.04 LTS, then run the following command:
+When we set up a new Priveasy server, we do a fresh install of Ubuntu Server 20.04 LTS, then run the following command:

 `curl https://raw.githubusercontent.com/P5vc/ServerConfigurations/master/install -o /tmp/install && sudo bash /tmp/install && av directive && av apply`